Linux Dev. Environment#

 Homedir#

-user, then setup the $HOME
+odus user, then setup the $HOME directory like so:

 mkdir $HOME/{artifacts,git,workdirs,guests,images}